Leading custom polyurethane wheel manufacturer offering Shore 10A–85D formulations, thermoset casting, and proprietary anti-bonding technology.

 3. Core Technology: Bonding Strength (Preventing De-bonding)

-The most common failure in poly wheels is not wear-and-tear, but de-bonding—the separation of the polyurethane tread from the metal hub.
+The most common failure in poly wheels is not physical wear-and-tear, but de-bonding—the separation of the polyurethane tread from the metal hub.
 A reliable manufacturer must master precision surface treatment and chemical bonding:

-Primer Application: Are high-performance, industry-standard adhesives used?
+Primer Application: Are high-performance, industry-standard industrial adhesives applied correctly?

 4. Physical Performance Testing: Data-Driven Quality

-5. One-Stop Service: Hub Manufacturing & Recoating
+5. One-Stop Service: Hub Machining & Recoating

 Full-Cycle Production: Can the manufacturer machine their own hubs (Steel, Aluminum, Cast Iron)?
-This ensures strict tolerance control for the entire assembly.
+This ensures strict tolerance control for the entire wheel assembly.

 Conclusion: Why Choose Us?